 • Then the loom setter sets warps yarn as per the graph paper design and colour scheme

-• Main Motifs used are – Kairi, Flowers, leaves of different shapes, geometrical patterns including star, circles, and square arrangements.
+• Main Motifs used to decorate the celebrated textile are kairi (paisley/mango)i, flowers, leaves of different shapes, geometrical patterns including stars, circles, and square arrangements.

-• The delicate and porous nature of the fabric makes it more convenient for surface ornamentation techniques that showcase ancient Indian hand crafts such as, batik, tie-and-die, embroidery, and applique work.
-Some examples of the print design techniques are.
+• The delicate and porous nature of the fabric makes it more convenient for surface ornamentation techniques that showcase ancient Indian handicrafts such as, batik, tie-and-dye, hand embroidery, Banarasi borders, Tissue Kota work and applique work that form contrast and generate interest.

-Today, both Indian and international fashion designers are depicting a range of Kota Doria products in their collections.
-These fabrics have paved their way into the ramp shows as well.
+Today, both Indian and international fashion designers are incorporating a range of Kota Doria elements in their collections.
+These fabrics have paved their way into the ramp as well.

-The use of Kanjivaram designs on Kota Doria fabric has increased its demand specially in south Indian states as the Doria saris are lighter and porous which make them a comfortable wear in hot and humid climate of South India.
-Apart from renowned designers, National Award-winning Master weavers of Kota doria from Kaithoon have also showcased their sarees in fashion show.
+The use of Kanjivaram designs on Kota Doria fabric has increased its demand especially in South Indian states as they have proven to be a comfortable wear in the hot and humid climate down south.
+Apart from renowned designers, National Award-winning Master weavers of Kota Doria from Kaithoon have also showcased their sarees in fashion shows.

-• The ten sarees by Nashruddin Ansari, the 2012 national award winner featured Kota doria in rainbow shades and glittered with gold and brilliant colours.
-Shades of lilac, mustard, orange, black and mauve were the base of patterns that moved from floral, dots, and abstract to twirls.
+• The ten sarees by Nashruddin Ansari, the 2012 national award winner featured Kota doria in rainbow shades glittered with gold and brilliant shades of lilac, mustard, orange, black and mauve.
+Patterns that moved from florals and dots to abstract twirls showcased the design opportunities with the versatile weave..

-• The 2014 national award winner Mushtakeem Kachara’s ten Kota doria sarees were a dream in kaleidoscope of gorgeous motifs that ranged from paisley on stunning colours.
+• The 2014 national award winner Mushtakeem Kachara’s ten Kota doria sarees were a kaleidoscopic dream of gorgeous motifs ranging from paisley to geometry on stunning colours.

-In the recent years Kota Doria sarees have become more design and zari intensive, giving it a luxurious vibe and more celebrities are endorsing this craft.
-Recently Viranica Manchupure, the tollywood actress was seen in an elegant zari tissue Kota Doria sari woven in Paithani style.
-Paired with a hand embroidered floral blouse with intricate zardosi detailing.
-On her daughters Paithani lehengas, paired with Khadi Kalamkari dupattas and hand embroidered sleeveless blouses.
+In recent years, Kota Doria sarees have become more design and zari intensive, giving it a luxurious edge leading to more celebrities endorsing the craft.
+Recently Viranica Manchupure, the Tollywood actress was seen in an elegant zari tissue Kota Doria sari woven in Paithani style.
+Paired with a hand embroidered floral blouse with intricate zardozi detailing.

 Today if you search for ‘Kota doria’ on the internet you will find many sites selling the fabric, saree, dupatta etc. but most of those products are power loom copies.
-Today, the community of 5000 weavers living in Kaithoon and other small villages (near Kota City), who are mostly women, face cut-throat competition from synthetic power-loom copies, which are cheap in price and quality.
-This is unfortunate as many people who buy Kota doria now-a-days are not even aware about the real handloom fabric, why its unique and why its so expensive, which comes at cost of the true craftsmanship of these weavers, who depend on this fabric for livelihood.
+Today, a community of 5000 weavers living in Kaithoon and other small villages (near Kota City), who are mostly women, face cut-throat competition from synthetic power-loom copies, which are cheap in price as well as quality.
+This is unfortunate as many people who buy Kota doria now-a-days are hardly aware about the authentic handloom fabric and its unique story that lends to its cost worth every rupee.
+Artisans are struggling to maintain a livelihood as knock-off copies flood the market directly targeting unassuming consumers.

 • The price of a handloom sari begins from Rs 2,500 apiece whereas its power loom copy is available for Rs 250 to Rs 1,500.

-• The hallmarks and GI patents exist, but somehow the customers are not known to them.
+• The hallmarks and GI patents exist, but to no avail as customers continue to be in the dark..
 Geographical Indication (GI) is for its uniqueness and its connection to the traditions and customs of the people of the region.

 • The market for the Kota Doria products needs to be updated by creating awareness about its novel spirits.
 With the evolution of techniques and better designs, the demand could grow in both domestic and international markets and appeal to not just traditional but the fashion-conscious communities as well.